Chris Pratt announces marriage to Katherine Schwarzenegger on Instagram

 The pair began dating last summer.

-Within hours, the post had over 3 million likes, including from actress Gwyneth Paltrow.
+Within hours, the post had over 3 million likes, and congratulatory comments from celebrity friends such as actress Gwyneth Paltrow and "Guardians" cast members Zoe Saldana and Karen Gillan, as well as director James Gunn.

 Chris Pratt announces marriage to Katherine Schwarzenegger on Instagram